aepsych.benchmark

 Get target for 3D synthetic novel_det function at location x

-x – array of shape (n,2) of locations to sample
+x – tensor of shape (n,2) of locations to sample

 x[…,0] is frequency, x[…,1] is channel,